0xW1sKy/cheat-configs/README.md

 # cheat-configs
-Personal Repo for the Cheat tool and it's configs.
+Personal Repo for a Cheat tool installer and it's configurations.